 Extracorporeal Shock Wave Lithotripsy (ESWL) passes a handheld device over the skin above the stone.
 It sends small shock waves into the body.
 The waves break up large stones.
 The smaller pieces should be able to pass through the urine.

 Once you have had a kidney stone, you are more likely to have another.
 To help reduce the chance of another kidney stone:

 - Drink plenty of fluids, especially water.

 - Talk to your doctor about what diet is right for you.
-Depending on the type of stone you have, you may have to avoid certain food or drinks.
+You may have to avoid certain food or drinks.

 National Institute of Diabetes and Digestive and Kidney Diseases https://www.niddk.nih.gov

 Health Canada https://www.canada.ca

 The Kidney Foundation of Canada https://www.kidney.ca

 Kidney stones.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: https://www.niddk.nih.gov/health-information/urologic-diseases/kidney-stones.
 Accessed March 8, 2018.